Guide to Selling a House by Auction

 The reserve price is almost always set below market value; it can be as much as 10% to 20% below market value depending on:

-• The type of auction – modern auction reserve prices are typically set closer to market value compared to traditional auction.
+• The type of auction – extended auction reserve prices are typically set closer to market value compared to on-the-day auction.

 You will need to agree to the auctioneer’s reserve price before booking your property into auction.
 The reserve price won’t change before auction day, without your consent.
 It’s important to make sure the reserve price is high enough to cover your outstanding mortgage and other costs associated with moving home.